 Raising two kids of the opposite gender requires many different strategies, tactics and methods.
 My daughter would rather paint a porcelain tea set then hike up Lookout Mountain and my son would rather go on a bike ride than try on different hats.
 This calls for much cunning, skill and sharpness on my part.
 I like to “mix things up” a bit and build on my continuing role as their dad.
 You’ve probably heard the saying, “Any man can be a father but it takes a real man to be a dad,” That is my everyday goal for my kids; to be their dad.

 Sure, I discipline them and have to lay down the law sometimes but I am also their best friend and buddy.
 I am someone who answers when they call, invests time in them, helps them with homework, fixes their “owies” and goofs off with them.
 I don’t want to be a distant, always distracted and uninvolved man who is too busy playing on the computer, watching movies or playing video games to spend time with the kids.
-I make it a point to never turn down a chance to dance with my daughter or help my son build his “Thomas the Train” set; when I’m paying bills, eating, putting groceries away, watching a movie, no matter what I’m doing.
+I make it a point to never turn down a chance to dance with my daughter or listen to my son explain something new he found on Minecraft; when I’m paying bills, eating, putting groceries away, watching a movie, no matter what I’m doing.
 I know guys who have had their kids taken away from them and will probably never see them.
 I’ve heard their regret, pain and longing when I talk to them.
 They only want to be with their kids but they can’t.
 I think of that every time I see my kids.
 I never want to take them for granted, so I use every moment with them to the fullest.

 As a single dad, one of the things I try to stay away from are stereotypes that tell me who I’m supposed to be.
 I don’t see myself as “just another single dad”.
 That wouldn’t get me anywhere.
-As I’ve said before, my single-dadhood is just one of my many roles.
+As I’ve said before, my single dad-hood is just one of my many roles.
 It’s not my entire existence.
-I’m not Dustin Hoffman, Mr. Mom who keeps a perfect house and fulfills the roles of both parents.
+I’m not Dustin Hoffman, Mr. Mom, who keeps a perfect house and fulfills the roles of both parents.
 A big expectation today is that single dads should raise their kids like moms do.
 You know what happens if we try that?
 We fail…miserably or we just simply give up and walk away.
 Bringing up kids should be totally natural for dads.
 Moms have their own ways of raising kids but we dads have our ways too.
-Here are some of the things I love to with my kids: go raspberry picking, bike riding, make smores, go fishing, take a hike, hang out at Chatfield Reservoir, go to the Butterfly Pavilions, read books, pray together, make pancakes, and many more.
+Here are some of the things I love to with my kids: go raspberry picking, bike riding, make s’mores, go fishing, take a hike, hang out at Chatfield Reservoir, go to the Butterfly Pavilions, read books, pray together, make pancakes, spend an afternoon at the library, play card games, take the lightrail to downtown and many more.
 We dads are unique; and kids love it!

 Sure, dads have the same end goals in mind for our kids that moms do.
 We want our kids to grow up in a loving, caring, stable home, play sports or get involved in extracurricular activities, have healthy friendships/relationships with kids from both genders, get a good education and go on to raise their own families in the same way they were brought up.
 Both parents would like to see their kids meet all those goals.
 However, both parents will have different ways of achieving those goals.
 Mothers will be more nurturing, while fathers will be the encouraging coaches.
 Neither way is wrong, they’re just different.
 Parents shouldn’t expect our kids to meet those goals, we should just do our best and hope that our kids make the right decisions.

 Nothing makes me any less important as a dad to my kids just because their mom and I are divorced.
 If anything, I play more of a stabilizing role in their lives than ever before.
-And maybe someday if I remarry (which I hope to do), my fatherly role will continue in partnership with my new wife (and her kids).
+And maybe someday if I remarry (which I hope to), my fatherly role will continue in partnership with my new wife (and her kids if she has any).
 It is my goal for my kids to grow up and think back to this time of their lives with fondness.
 I want them to attribute their strong upbringing to me (and their mom) just as I do the same for my parents.

-Here are some surprising statistics about single parent households:
+Here are some surprising statistics taken in 2013 about single parent households: